-a.
+- a.
 Co-Payment Requirements.
 Specify whether the state imposes a co-payment or similar charge upon waiver participants for waiver services.
 These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
-Select one:

-Ono.
-The state does not impose a co-payment or similar charge upon participants for waiver services.

-O Yes.
-The state imposes a co-payment or similar charge upon participants for one or more waiver services.
+Select one: - No. The state does not impose a co-payment or similar charge upon participants for waiver services. - Yes.
+The state imposes a co-payment or similar charge upon participants for one or more waiver services. - i.

-i.
 Co-Pay Arrangement.

 Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies):

-Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv):

 Nominal deductible

 Coinsurance

 Co-Payment

 Other charge

 Specify:

-Appendix I: Financial Accountability

 I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5)

-1-7.
-I anticipant Co-1 dynamics for waiver pervices and other Cost Sharing (2 of 3)

-a.
-Co-Payment Requirements.
+- a.
+Co-Payment Requirements. - ii.

-ii.
 Participants Subject to Co-pay Charges for Waiver Services.

 Answers provided in Appendix I-7-a indicate that you do not need to complete this section.

-Appendix I: Financial Accountability

 I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (3 of 5)

-a.
-Co-Payment Requirements.
+- a.
+Co-Payment Requirements. - iii.

-iii.
 Amount of Co-Pay Charges for Waiver Services.

 Answers provided in Appendix I-7-a indicate that you do not need to complete this section.

-Appendix I: Financial Accountability

 I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (4 of 5)

-a Co Payment Pequirements

-a.
-Co-Payment Requirements.
+- a.
+Co-Payment Requirements. - iv.

-iv.
 Cumulative Maximum Charges.

 Answers provided in Appendix I-7-a indicate that you do not need to complete this section.

-Appendix I: Financial Accountability

-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (5 of 5)
+- I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (5 of 5) - b.

-b.
 Other State Requirement for Cost Sharing.
 Specify whether the state imposes a premium, enrollment fee or similar cost sharing on waiver participants.
-Select one:

-- No. The state does not impose a premium, enrollment fee, or similar cost-sharing arrangement on waiver participants. - O Yes.
+Select one: - No. The state does not impose a premium, enrollment fee, or similar cost-sharing arrangement on waiver participants. - Yes.
 The state imposes a premium, enrollment fee or similar cost-sharing arrangement.